 How Do You Get Positive Reviews

-“We definitely tried to encourage people to do reviews,” said Kevin Eigel, former owner of Ecohouse Solar.
+“We definitely tried to encourage people to do reviews,” said Ecohouse Solar.
 “We made it easy for them by giving them links to review sites.
 If they didn’t submit a review, we’d follow up in a month to ask again.”

 Soliciting reviews not only encourages people to share positive interactions with your company, but serves as a check on the quality of service you’re delivering.

-“I wanted to make sure the customer had a really good experience,” said Eigel.
+“We want to make sure the customer had a really good experience,”

 And don’t forget to respond to positive comments with a thank you and that you’re glad they liked your service.